Mixed Evidence for Gestalt Grouping in Deep Neural Networks: Discussion

 The degree to which some basic grouping properties can be learnt has been a controversial topic for many decades (see Introduction).
-Whether or not DNNs are good models of the human visual system, they are excellent at extracting statistical regularities from a dataset, and therefore provide a test whether some grouping phenomena are implicitly encoded within the statistics of a particular dataset.
+Whether or not DNNs are good models of the human visual system, they are excellent at extracting statistical regularities from a dataset, and therefore provide a test to whether some grouping phenomena are implicitly encoded within the statistics of a particular dataset.

-We found that networks trained on ImageNet developed a sensitivity to some shapes (Experiment 1), regardless of the background their are presented to (white, black, or random pixels).
-This is impressive considering that ImageNet contained naturalistic images that are very dissimilar to the abstract shapes the network showed sensitivity to.
-But the critical point for our purposes is that training on ImageNet did only induce very weak EFs for proximity, and none for orientation and linearity that are so salient for humans.

-However, our experiment does not show that grouping property cannot be extracted from statistical regularities of the visual environment; instead, it shows that even such a large dataset of 2D shapes is not enough to acquire these properties.
-It possible that using a more realistic dataset (e.g. a 3D environment), or more naturalistic training environments (e.g. with a reward signal such as in the reinforcement learning approach) could result in the acquisition of a wide array of grouping principles, but this is pure speculation for now.
+The finding that the networks only showed the right pattern of CSEs for low-level features (Experiment 1) suggests that the simplified training environment provided by 2D images might be insufficient for acquiring more complex Gestalt principles, or for combining the low-level features in a human-like way.
+Still, it is possible that using a more realistic dataset (e.g. a 3D environment), or more naturalistic training environments (e.g. with a reward signal such as in the reinforcement learning approach) could result in the acquisition of a wide array of grouping principles, but this is pure speculation for now.
+On the other hand, we also note that PredNet was trained on a sequence of realistic images (as opposed as static images used for all other networks), and it was one of the most dissimilar model in terms of showing any type of Gestalt grouping.